Cutoff for mixtures of permuted Markov chains: reversible case: Models and main results

 \subsection{Related works}

 Discovered by Diaconis, Shahshahani and Aldous \cite{diaconis1981generating,aldous1983random,aldous1986shuffling}, the cutoff phenomenon is a famous feature observed in a large number of Markov chains.
 Not all Markov chains exhibit cutoff and it remains an open question to determine a characterization of this intriguing phenomenon.
-To this date, the sufficient condition given by Salez in \cite{salez2023cutoff} is certainly the closest result one has ever been from a full characterization.
-This sufficient condition expresses an entropic concentration phenomenon, which has been at the heart of many important achievements on cutoff over the last decade.
+A sufficient condition was given by Salez in \cite{salez2023cutoff} which expresses an entropic concentration phenomenon at the heart of many important achievements on cutoff over the last decade.
 While the initial focus was on specific, explicit Markov chains with high degrees of symmetry, like random walks on groups (see \cite{diaconis1996cutoff,saloff2004random} for global references on the subject), the seminal work of Lubetzky and Sly \cite{lubetzky2010cutoff} on random walks on random regular graphs initiated a series of papers studying instead generic Markov chains.
-In that regard, a lot of attention was drawn on Markov chains in random environment, which showed that cutoff is actually quite common and often the result of an entropic concentration phenomenon, leading to an \emph{entropic mixing time} $\log n / h$, where $n$ is the size of the state space and $h$ can be interpreted as a entropy rate.
+In that regard, a lot of attention was drawn on Markov chains in random environment, which showed that cutoff is actually quite common and often the result of an entropic concentration phenomenon, leading to an \emph{entropic mixing time} $(\log n) / h$, where $n$ is the size of the state space and $h$ can be interpreted as an entropy rate.